 Hippocampus trimaculatus, one of the three species seen around the island of Koh Tao.

 Hippocampus kuda, the smooth Seahorse - a muck specific species rarely observed on Koh Tao.

 Our efforts to research local seahorse populations began in April of 2013.
 Seahorses have always been quite rare around Koh Tao, but after seeing only one individual in 6 months we began asking if maybe their populations where declining.
 At about the same time we were introduced to the iSeahorse.org group and all of the great work they are doing there, including their online global database for seahorse sightings.

 We began to develop our own local survey techniques for the seahorses, that would accommodate our team of trained conservation divers.
 Since then we have conducted many seahorse surveys, some random, or roving diver surveys, and the others a long a transect line.
-At the end of the article you can see the photos from our two most recent findings.
+At the end of the article you can see the results of our findings since our surveying began.

 We have however found seahorses at other times, either during fun dives or even walking on the beach.
 From these occurrences we can collect data on the species that we have around our island.
-We can also look at the catch from trawlers and get an idea about what species are in the region (the trawlers will show us the seahorses, but generally not tell us where they were caught).
+We have also looked at the catch from trawlers parked around the island to get an idea about what species are in the region (the trawlers will show us the seahorses, but generally not tell us exactly where they were caught).

 In addition to conducting research, we have also begun a seahorse awareness and training program, alongside the iSeahorse.org group, which you can read all about in our most recent seahorse article.